 If you must copy all the tables from the source database, set the CopyAllTables option to True.
 In this example, We are going to send a few tables.
 So we leave it to default False.

 NOTE: If you set the CopyAllTables option to True, there is no point in selecting the tables from the TableList option.

 STEP 10: Click on the TableList option and click on the collections.
 Once you click on the (…) button beside Collections, the Select Tables window will open to select the available tables from the source connection.

 For this example, we are selecting three tables ([Dim Product Category],[Dim Product Subcategory], and [Dim Reseller]) only.
 But you can try with some more tables.

 STEP 11: Click ok to close the Select Tables window and then click ok to finish configuring the Transfer SQL Server Objects Task.

-Let us run the package to see whether we successfully transferred the SQL Server table structures without Data from source to destination.
+Let us run the SSIS package to see whether we successfully transferred the table structures without Data from source to destination.

-Let’s open the SQL Server Management Studio and check for the tables.
+Let’s open the Management Studio and check for the tables.

-From the above screenshot you can observe that, We just transferred the table structures but not the data.
+From the above screenshot, you can observe that we just transferred the SQL Server table structures in SSIS but not the data.